Terms of Service

 • Each person’s circumstances are different and complex circumstances may require legal advice and representation.
 It is not possible for the Services to identify any circumstances in which legal representation is appropriate, necessary or desirable.
 We do not review your Estate Planning Documents or any information you provide or otherwise make available for accuracy or legal sufficiency.
 We do not draw legal conclusions, provide legal advice or apply the law to your particular circumstances.

-• You have the obligation to make your own determination as to whether to seek the advice of a lawyer.
+• You have the obligation to make your own determination as to whether to seek the advice of a lawyer or other professional advisor.
 We recommend that all Services users review their Estate Planning Documents with a licensed attorney.

 • Different jurisdictions may have different requirements that may affect the enforceability or validity of Estate Planning Documents, and each jurisdiction’s requirements may change over time.
 Ethos Estate Planning does not ensure that the documents generated through the Services will be enforceable or valid in all jurisdictions or in every instance.
 You assume the responsibility to seek legal review of your Estate Planning Documents and other Services deliverables.